openshift/assisted-service/docs/baremetal-agent-controller.md

 At the end of this process you will have the assisted-service running under the `assisted-installer` namespace.

-Take notice of the [assisted-service-patch-image][aspi-custom] kustomization if you are testing a local assisted-service image.
+Take notice of the [assisted-service-patch-image][aspi-custom] customization if you are testing a local assisted-service image.
 More on this in the operator docs.
 Another, more hacky option, is to manually modify the image for the `assisted-service` deployment after it's been deployed.
-Favor the kustomization way over this.
+Favor the customization way over this.

 ```